bfrymire/crispy/docs/Home.md

 ## Supported Exports

-Crispy is created using pure GameMaker Language and should be compatible with a wide range of exports.
+Crispy is created using pure GameMaker Language and should be compatible with a wide range of GameMaker's exports.

 ## License